miladrahimi/laravel-jwt-auth/README.md

 ### Installation

-Run the following command in your Laravel project root directory:
+Run the following command in your Laravel root directory:

 ```
 composer require miladrahimi/larajwt:2.*